sreedevigattu/sreedevigattu/README.md

 You can reach me: <sreevibhor@gmail.com>

 🔭 I’m currently  ...
+- consultant at Decision Sciences department at IIMB
 - working as a Consultant Architect (part-time) at [Connectwise](https://www.connectwise.com/)
 - completed PGDS course at IIIT Bangalore (Upgrad)